elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/decorator-pattern.md

 - You can change the behavior of an object without creating a new subclass.
 - At runtime, you can add or remove responsibilities from an object.
 - Wrapping an object in multiple decorators allows you to combine several behaviors.
 - Single Responsibility Principle - The principle of single responsibility.
-A monolithic class that implements many possible variants of behavior can be divided into several smaller classes.
+A monolithic class that implements many possible behavior variants can get divided into several smaller classes.
   .

 <br />